Denikozub/Genetic-routing/README.md

-# Genetic algorithm for routing
+# Genetic algorithm for pathfinding
 by Denis Kozub

 * Non-convex polygonal obstacles on a plane